Login Security for Community Websites: Forums, Groups, and Networks

 - Preserve the original thread URL after renaming the login slug.

-Users are assigned different privilege levels according to their designated roles.
+Users are assigned different privilege levels according to their roles in the organization.

 Examples: